UCSBCarpentry/geospatialRUCSBAtlas/datadictionary.md

 ## Map 3: Page with 4 insets
 ### Map 4-5-6:
-* Zomm in to site
+* Zoom in to site
   * Western North America
   * Bite of California
   * Extended Campus
+* with little red extent boxes indicating the areas of zoom